capstanlqc/cli_automation/workflow_creation/docs/workflow_automation.md

 ### 1.2 Adding new root folders to the automation

-Please send the path to the root folder of the project to [manuel.souto@capstan.be](manuel.souto@capstan.be) to request scheduling the automation (which by default will run every minute).
+Please send the path to the root folder of the project to [manuel.souto@capstan.be](manuel.souto@capstan.be) to request scheduling the automation (which by default will run every minute unless you have a different preference).
 This path is the value of the "root" parameter in the config file.

-> Handover tip for TT: root paths must be added to the file `/media/data/data/company/cApStAn_Tech/20_Automation/Scripts/cli_automation/workflow_creation/paths/roots.txt`.
+> Handover tip for TT: root paths (absolute paths, unix form) must be added to the file `/media/data/data/company/cApStAn_Tech/20_Automation/Scripts/cli_automation/workflow_creation/paths/roots.txt`.

 ### 1.3.
 Workflow initiation

 To initiate the workflow (i.e. to create a new workflow folder containing all the necessary subfolders and files), create a new initiation bundle:

-1. Copy the initiation bundle template (location at 2.2 below) or the initiation bundle used for a previous workflow, to a local folder in your machine, and unzip it there (or simply open it in 7-zip, if you prefer).
+1. Copy the initiation bundle template (i.e. `{root}/02_AUTOMATION/Initiation/Templates/init_bundle_template.zip`) or the initiation bundle used for a previous workflow, to a local folder in your machine, and unzip it there (or simply open it in 7-zip, if you prefer).
 2. If necessary, update the list of subfolders in the version folder template (i.e. `lll-CCC.zip`) under each language task.
 3. Zip again the contents of the initiation bundle (or just close it if you are using 7-zip).
 4. Rename the initiation bundle as what you want to call the new workflow (use only letters, numbers and dash, avoid underscore).
 The name of workflow folder is taken from the init bundle.